Concordium/concordium-rust-smart-contracts/CTS1.rst

 .. note::

-  Be aware of the size limit on contract function parameters which currently is 1024 bytes, depending on the byte size of the Token ID and the name of the receive function.
+  Be aware of the size limit on contract function parameters which currently is 1024 bytes, which puts a limit on the number of queries depending on the byte size of the Token ID and the name of the receive function.

 Callback parameter
 ~~~~~~~~~~~~~~~~~~